jg8481/leon/packages/robotframework-test-assistant/README.md

 ### Use leon-ai to turn [Robot Framework](https://robotframework.org/) into a conversational AI test assistant and [OpenRPA](https://github.com/robocloud/openrpa-template) task runner.

-This is a working proof-of-concept "leon-ai package" (similar to Amazon's Alexa Skills) that focuses on RPA and assisting testers.
+This is a "leon-ai package" (similar to Amazon's Alexa Skills) that focuses on RPA and assisting testers.
 It can also help make a test team's automation more accessible to non-testers, other technical people, and non-technical people who work on the same product/software development team.
 Feel free to fork this and use it as a template to build your own test/RPA assistant.

 With this package you will be able to control test processes and RPA tasks with your voice or with a text message sent directly to the assistant through leon-ai's UI.
 The following tool requirements need to be set up first in order to run the tests and RPA tasks suite examples in this assistant's "robotframework-brain".
 Please set up or install all of the tool requirements and all of the required .env files mentioned below.